Advertisement

 China’s population crisis: is it irreversible?

-China’s marriage and fertility rates remain on a downward trajectory, fueling a demographic crisis that threatens the nation’s economic and social stability.
-In this six-part series, we examine the far-reaching consequences of a shrinking and ageing population, from the rise of a “companionship economy” to the challenges faced by the “one-child generation” and the economic risks associated with losing the demographic dividend.
+China’s marriage and fertility rates remain on a downward trajectory, fueling a demographic crisis that threatens its economic and social stability.
+In this series, we examine Beijing’s efforts to mitigate the crisis and explore the far-reaching consequences of a shrinking and ageing population, from the challenges faced by the “one-child generation” to the economic risks associated with losing the demographic dividend.

 Advertisement